codecentric/spring-boot-admin-runtime-playground/kubernetes/apps/spring-boot-admin-discoveryclient/README.md

 # Spring Boot Admin

-This is a Spring Boot Admin instance using spring-cloud-starter-kubernetes-fabric8 for service discovery.
+This is a Spring Boot Admin instance using spring-cloud-starter-kubernetes-discoveryclient for service discovery.
+Therefore it needs a running spring-cloud-kubernetes-discoveryserver.
+For this reason, the SBA server does not need kubernetes api permissions on kubernetes itself and uses the spring-boot-app helmchart.

 ## Build & Install Script